figtools/figgy.docs/getting-started/basics.md

 The purpose of this is to demonstrate one of the most powerful features of Figgy.
 Figgy is _driven by events_.
 Every change is an event, which means every change, *ever*, is logged and stored.
 Figgy stores a complete history of every change in our Figgy sandbox.
-Do your worse, I dare you to mess up my **Fig Orchard**!
+Do your worst, I dare you to mess up my **Fig Orchard**!
 I'll just *restore* my figs to how they were at some in time - to the second - in the past.
 Not-a-thing you can do about it! ;)

 ## Declarative Configuration